Have a Merry 1950s Christmas at Ormesby Hall

-Throughout the house there are traditional decorations used from our very own garden, as the Pennyman's once did, and there is the chance to view Ruth and Jim Pennyman's colourful Christmas decorations they used to decorate their tree years ago.
+Throughout the house there are traditional 1950s decorations, including paper chains and greenery used from our very own garden, as the Pennyman's once did, and there is the chance to view Ruth and Jim Pennyman's colourful Christmas decorations they used to decorate their tree years ago.

 Make the most of your visit this winter

 Wrap up warm and go for a stroll through the gardens to see the bare trees in their winter glory and make a Christmas creation in the mud pie kitchen.
 The parkland is the perfect setting for a winter walk to stretch your legs further or for a family bike ride through the wintry woods.

 Normal admission applies to visit the house, garden and tea-room this Christmas: